 Bacterial/Fungal Associations.
 Brundrett (2008, seen viii.2012) summarizes information on the mycorrhizal status of members of Gnetales as a whole.

 Genes & Genomes.
 Horizontal gene transfer of the mitochondrial nad1 intron 2 from flowering plants (an asterid) to an Asian clade of Gnetum seems to have occurred within the last 5 m.y.
 (Won & Renner 2003).

 Chemistry, Morphology, etc. Not surprisingly, the wood of the lianoid taxa is distinctive, with serial cambia being formed.
 The reaction wood in Gnetum consists of gelatinous extra-xylary (reaction) fibres in the adaxial position (Tomlinson 2001b, 2003; see also Höster & Liese 1966); it is not typical tension wood.
 See Martens (1971) for the vascularization of the leaves; pairs of vascular bundles leave the central stele in close proximity.

-There is vascular tissue in the two outer coverings of the ovule, but vascular bundles barely enter the base of the inner integument.
-The outer covering in definitely bilobed early in development, the lobes alternating with bracts, but the middle covering is only weakly bilobed (Takaso & Bouman 1986).
-Although some gametophyte development occurs after fertilisation, the ovule increases appreciably in size between pollination and fertilization (Leslie & Boyce 2012).
+There is vascular tissue in the two outer coverings of the ovule, but vascular bundles barely enter the base of the integument.
+The outer covering is definitely bilobed early in development, the lobes alternating with bracts, but the middle covering is only weakly bilobed (Takaso & Bouman 1986).
+Although some gametophyte development occurs after fertilization, the ovule increases appreciably in size between pollination and fertilization (Leslie & Boyce 2012).

-For reproductive morphology and development, see Sanwal (1962), for mycorrhizae, see Ongene and and for general information, see the Gymnosperm Database.
+For reproductive morphology and development, see Sanwal (1962), for mycorrhizae, see Onguene and Kuyper (2001), for pollen, see Gillespie and Nowicke (1994) and Tekleva (2015), and for general information, see the Gymnosperm Database.